ChelsyA/ChelsyA/README.md

 :heart: I love everything :computer: technology, ☘️nature and  🐕animals.
 :sunglasses: I am currently unleashing my desire for cybersecurity.👩‍💻
-:earth_africa: :earth_asia: :earth_americas: I look forward to collaborating with ethical hackers and cybersecurity security enthusiasts.
+:earth_africa: :earth_asia: :earth_americas: I look forward to collaborating with ethical hackers and cybersecurity enthusiasts.
 :sparkles: Fun fact: I love to get crafty with my hands and fashion design when I'm not thinking about technology.